Mary Nolan: Hollywood years and decline

-Nolan's return to the United States was covered by the press who were still interested in the scandalous "Bubbles" Wilson.
+Nolan's return to the United States was covered by the press, who were still interested in the scandalous "Bubbles" Wilson.
 Several women's groups protested her making films in the States while Will H. Hays also expressed doubts about her embarking on a career in Hollywood.
 To solve the problem of audiences connecting her with her scandalous past, United Artists suggested she change her name to Mary Nolan.
 She made two films while under contract with United Artists; she appeared in an uncredited bit part in Topsy and Eva (1927), and a supporting role in Sorrell and Son (1927).

 In August 1927, she left United Artists and signed with Universal Pictures.
 Her first film for the company was Good Morning, Judge, starring Reginald Denny for which she received good reviews.
 In 1928, she was loaned out to Metro-Goldwyn-Mayer for West of Zanzibar.
-The film stars Lon Chaney and Lionel Barrymore, with Nolan cast as Chaney's defiled daughter Maizie.
+The film stars Lon Chaney and Lionel Barrymore, and Nolan was cast as Chaney's defiled daughter Maizie.
 The film was a hit, and Nolan received favorable reviews for her work in the film.
-The following year, she was loaned to MGM again for the romantic drama Desert Nights, and cast opposite John Gilbert.
-The film was another financial success for MGM and served to boost Nolan's career.
+The following year, she was loaned to MGM again for the romantic drama Desert Nights, and cast with John Gilbert.
+The film was another financial success for MGM and served to boost Nolan's career further.